Citizen Initiative Process

 - Authorized identification proving the elector’s identity and current address in Alberta, and

-- The $500 application fee, paid by cash, certified cheque, and/or bank or postal money order made payable to “Government of Alberta”.
+- The $25,000 application fee, paid by cash, certified cheque, and/or bank or postal money order made payable to “Government of Alberta”.*

-- The statement sets out a question relating to the Constitution of Canada or relating to or arising out of a possible change to the Constitution of Canada,
+- For constitutional referendum proposals a proposed question relating to the Constitution of Canada or arising out of a possible change to the Constitution of Canada.

 When Can an Application be Made?

-An application for a citizen initiative petition can be made at any time, except during a Provincial General Election.
 If a citizen initiative petition is active when a Provincial General Election is called, the petition process is terminated, but the proponent can apply to continue the process within 30 days after Election Day.

 What is the Approval Process for a Citizen Initiative Application?